edickins/googlemapsreactprimitives-demo/README.md

 - run npm install
 - run npm run dev to launch app
 - notice that the map renders but without markers or overlay
-- go to MyMap line 57 and comment out the s being rendered
+- go to MyMap line 57 and comment out the Markers being rendered
 - notice how other map components render through HMR soft re-render
 - uncomment the code
 - notice the components now render.